iburzynski/cardano-ez-installer/README.md

 - Open a terminal window and enter the `cardano-ez-installer` directory.
 - Run `./install.sh` to start the installation.
 - The installation may take a long time, especially with a fresh install, so be patient!
-The EZ-Installer doesn't display output information while `cardano-node` and `cardano-cli` are building, to make the installation process easier to follow.
 If the installer is taking a while on a particular step but you don't see any errors, assume that the installation is proceeding successfully.
 - If you encounter any errors during the installation process, return to the `README` and follow the instructions to resolve them.
 Then run `./install.sh` again.

 5. **Start your node**